syncfusion-content/blazor-docs/blazor/textbox/input-type.md

 ## Number

 Set the `Number` type to TextBox component.
+It defines an input field for entering a number which will allow only numeric values to be entered, displays a spinner when hover or focus the control.

 ```cshtml
 @using Syncfusion.Blazor.Inputs